sumonpaul55/sumonpaul55/README.md

 ###

-<p align="left">Front-end developer.I ready to build beautiful and user-friendly websites.</p>
+<p align="left">Front-end developer with 1 year of experience with react js.
+And familiar with more technologies like express, mongodb and so more...</p>

 ###